 A job for Femail now, which was part of a case study on the link between migraines and hormones.
 Claire suffered for three years, to the extent that she could no longer work full time until she discovered what was causing them.
-Click here to read.
+Click to read The Daily Mail article online.

 I regularly photograph TV and radio presenters for the BBC and I always enjoy meeting new people and trying to get their personalities to come across for their publicity pictures.
 Most radio presenters can be a little shy in front of the camera – not these two!!
 Larry and Paul at BBC Radio Leeds were so much fun to photograph, they really went for it and loved trying out lots of ideas.
 If you ever get chance to listen they are on at 12 noon every Saturday.

 John Brown Media asked me to take an illustrative portrait of Kathryn Morley who is the chief executive of ‘The Factory’, a youth centre in Harpurhey, for RBS Business Agenda magazine.
-Apparently the area around The Factory ranks 2nd worst in England for the effect of long term deprivation on children, which is really frightening.
+Apparently, the area around The Factory ranks 2nd worst in England for the effect of long term deprivation on children, which is really frightening.
 I was so impressed with the staff, the facilities and the building, it’s a really amazing place with so much to do and a lot of support on hand for those who need it.
-Hopefully it will continue to make a big difference.
-Here is a link to the story.

 These shoots for Asda Life are always fun with a mad blu-tacked, sticky taped, 60 minute make over style dash to put up all the props.
 And then take them all down again!
 The staff are always brilliant to work with and full of enthusiasm.